Ada-C6/weekly-learning-goals/weekly-learning-goals/week-19.md

   - Explain the limitations of testing with React
   - Intro to testing React applications using Jest
   - Explain the purpose and mechanics of Snapshot testing
-  - Learn how to test user interaction in React

 - APIs
   - Revisit axios syntax